 (A) The bureau shall receive all complaints concerning any employer engaged in paying compensation directly to its employees.
 The bureau shall transfer to the self-insuring employers evaluation board only those complaints which are not resolved.
 An employer shall respond in writing to a complaint within fourteen days of receipt thereof, and the employer's response shall be made a part of the complaint file.

-(B) The administrator of the bureau of workers' compensation shall investigate and process all complaints against a self-insuring employer through the self-insuring employers section of the bureau.
+(B) The administrator of the bureau of workers' compensation shall investigate and process all complaints against a self-insuring employer through the bureau's self-insured department.
 However, the bureau may dismiss a complaint based upon the employer's action or lack of action with respect to events that occurred more than two years prior to the filing of the complaint, unless the facts could not have been reasonably known to the claimant.

 (1) If the bureau records for such employee does not contain full information as to the matter which is the subject of the complaint, the bureau may attempt to obtain such information by correspondence with the self-insuring employer, the claimant, and their authorized representatives, if any.

 (2) The bureau may also audit the program of the employer in the manner provided in section 4123.35 of the Revised Code.